SumitSharmaVet/SumitSharmaVet.github.io/README.md

-# Sumit Sharma's Personal Portfolio ⚡️
+# 🩺 Hi, I'm Sumit Sharma! 🐾
-> Welcome to my personal portfolio! 🚀
+> Welcome to my personal portfolio!
+I'm a passionate veterinarian and researcher with a strong focus on precision data analytics in dairy farming, animal physiology, biology and nutrition, sustainable food production systems, epidemiology, and data-driven technologies.
+This portfolio is where I share a bit about my journey, my work, and the projects I’ve been involved with.
+Feel free to explore!

 > https://SumitSharmaVet.github.io